mbodtke/pi-Wake-On-Lan-Source/cluster_setup.md

 Test that you can ping other devices connected to switch</br>
 $ ping 192.168.3.X

-Record MAC Address of ethernet device for each node
+Record MAC Address of ethernet device for each node</br>
 $ ip addr

-Power down nodes and confirm network lights are still lit on switch.
+Power down nodes and confirm network lights are still lit on switch</br>
-Proceed by editing start_cluster.sh